gingerchew/ginger.wtf-2024/src/posts/monster-hunter-gameplay-loop.md

 ---
 title: Monster Hunter's gameplay loop
-subtitle: Some thoughts on a unique games unusual gameplay loop
+subtitle: Some thoughts on a unique games' unusual way of bringing you back
 date: 2023-10-10
 tags:
     - video games